SanyamSavla/DS-MIP-Predict-Player-Position/README.md

 <p align="center">
-Using fifa data subsuming player's performance attributes, this system can predict suitable position for that football player to be ideal in the team.
+Using data from FIFA players and their performance metrics, this system can estimate the best position for that football in the squad.
 </p>